BooDoo/fee/Readme.md

   -h, --help      output usage information
   -V, --version   output the version number
-  -R, --no-route  Do not add a route when generating a component
+  -b, --bare      Only add a controller file for a component -R, --no-route  Do not add a route when generating a component
 ```